Traverso/EtchASketchJ5Tutorial/README.md

 ### Contributing
-Feel free to create pull request for simple typos or grammar improvements.
+All the files for this tutorial are in the repo, feel free to create pull request for simple typos or grammar improvements.

 ### License
 Copyright (c) 2015, Ronald Jaramillo ronald@burningservos.com Licensed under the MIT license.